 If you’re a U.S. citizen traveling to Mexico in 2025, passport requirements vary based on your method of travel:

-You must carry a valid U.S. passport book.
-Passport cards, driver’s licenses, and REAL IDs are not accepted for international air travel.
+- Air Travel: You must carry a valid U.S. passport book.
+Passport cards, driver’s licenses, and REAL IDs are not accepted for international air travel

-You may use a U.S. passport book or passport card.
-The passport card is valid for land and sea travel only.
-It’s not acceptable for flights.
-If you’re crossing into Mexico by car or boarding a cruise, this is a viable option, though carrying a passport book provides added flexibility if your plans change unexpectedly.
+- Land and Sea Travel: You may use a U.S. passport book or passport card.
+The passport card is valid for land and sea travel only, but not for flights.
+If you’re crossing into Mexico by car or boarding a cruise, this is a viable option, though carrying a passport book provides flexibility if your plans change unexpectedly.

+- Cruise Travel (Special Case): If you’re on a closed-loop cruise (departing from and returning to the same U.S. port), you may be allowed to travel with a government-issued photo ID (like a driver’s license) or an original/certified birth certificate.
 However, carrying a passport is strongly recommended.
-If your cruise itinerary changes or you need to fly back to the U.S. unexpectedly, only a passport book will be accepted.
+If your cruise itinerary changes or you need to fly back to the U.S., only a passport book will be accepted.

 In summary: